Alma! – kinetic opera

 costume design: Ella Kauppinen

-lighting design: Jonne Nieminen ja Sari Mayer
+lighting design: Jonne Nieminen and Sari Mayer

 premiere 17.2.2021 streamed via keikalla.fi